 - a) Heavy ballast condition where the ballast tanks may be full, partially full or empty.
 Where ballast tanks are partially full, the conditions in [2.2.1] are to be complied with.
 The fore peak water ballast tank is to be full, if fitted.
 If upper and lower fore peak tanks are fitted, the lower is required to be full and the upper tank may be full, partially full or empty.
 All the cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea.
 The draught at the forward perpendicular is not to be less than that for the normal ballast condition.
 The propeller is to be fully immersed.
-The trim is to be by the stern and is not to exceed 0.015 L. - b) Mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions. - c) Any specified non-uniform distribution of loading. - d) Conditions with high density cargo including the maximum design cargo density, when applicable. - e) Design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.
+The trim is to be by the stern and is not to exceed $0.015 L{LL}$. - b) Mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions. - c) Any specified non-uniform distribution of loading. - d) Conditions with high density cargo including the maximum design cargo density, when applicable. - e) Design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.
 This design condition is for assessment of hull strength and is not intended for ship operation.
-This condition will also be covered by the IMO 73/78 SBT condition provided the corresponding condition in the loading manual only includes ballast in segregated ballast tanks in the cargo tank region.